Trihex

-Mychal Ramon Jefferson, better known online as Trihex, is an American professional gamer, speedrunner, and Twitch streamer.
+Mychal Ramon Jefferson, better known as Trihex, is an American professional gamer, speedrunner, and Twitch streamer.
 He is best known for his runs of Super Mario and Yoshi games—including several notable appearances at Games Done Quick events—and as the face of TriHard, one of Twitch's most popular emotes.

 Career

 Speedrunning and esports

-Mychal Jefferson began speedrunning Super Mario World 2: Yoshi's Island in 2004, after being introduced to the concept by a Speed Demos Archive DVD that was bundled with an issue of Electronic Gaming Monthly.
+Mychal Jefferson began speedrunning Super Mario World 2: Yoshi's Island (1995) in 2004, after being introduced to the concept by a Speed Demos Archive DVD that was bundled with an issue of Electronic Gaming Monthly.

 His breakout run came at the Awesome Games Done Quick 2014 speedrunning charity event, where Jefferson performed a 100% run of Yoshi's Island, a game considered especially demanding.
 After an hour and twelve minutes, the audience of 90,000 Twitch viewers had to watch the building be evacuated when the run was interrupted by a fire alarm.
 The following year, Jefferson was one of eight people invited to compete in a tournament of different games at the June 2015 Nintendo World Championships, where he placed third.
 Later that summer, Jefferson kicked off the 2015 Summer Games Done Quick with a self-narrated run of Yoshi's Island, which Polygon writer Charlie Hall praised as a "great introduction to the showmanship and the rich community that supports the biannual Games Done Quick marathons."

 American esports team Tempo Storm welcomed Trihex as their newest member on November 23, 2016.